-History of European medieval dance is fragmented and limited, but is believed that simple folk dances were widespread among common and wealthy
+- History of European medieval dance is fragmented and limited, but it is believed that simple folk dances were widespread among common and wealthy

-Revolution, Elizabethan era, World War 1, Prohibition, Ragtime and pre-WW2 brought many new waves of dance styles.
+Revolution, the Elizabethan era, World War 1, Prohibition, Ragtime, and pre-WW2 brought many new dance styles.

-Waltz, one of the most popular dances today came into popularity in mid-19th century by the efforts of the famous composer Johann
+- Waltz, one of the most popular dances today, came into popularity in the mid-19th century through the efforts of the famous composer Johann

 Strauss, but its origins can be traced even to the distant 16th century.

-At first, waltz was performed with arm's length between male and female dances.
+- At first, the waltz was performed at arm's length between male and female dances.
 The shocking transition to the close embrace happened only after

 English Queen Victoria fell in love with the dance and forced this change.

 - Around 30 thousand people are employed in the UK dance industry today, maintaining around 200 dance companies.